 The Middle Way

-Zen Spot #103 — Mindfulness, meditation, precision and the deluge of the peleton February 17, 2018 00:05
+Zen Spot #103 -- Mindfulness, meditation, precision and the deluge of the peleton February 17, 2018 00:05

 Too, it is elegant.
 And efficient.
 And poetic.
-During the Tour de France, along any flat stretch of road, on a hot summer day, the peleton moves quickly and cleanly, with riders topping speeds of 40 mph for periods of time, listen only to their hearts beating and the hum of spinning wheels.
+During the Tour de France, along any flat stretch of road on a hot summer day, the peleton moves quickly and cleanly.
+Riders, topping 40 mph for periods of time, listen only to their hearts beating and the hum of spinning wheels.

 I have work to do.
 Watts and watts of work.